CodeYourFuture/syllabus/docs/git/cli/lesson.md

 _This section is taken from [this](https://gidgid.medium.com/why-you-should-use-git-from-the-command-line-7054150e7eb) excellent blog_

-Up until now you've been using Git using Github Desktop quite happily - why are we confusing you with a different way to use Git.
+Up until now you've been using Git using Github Desktop quite happily - why are we confusing you with a different way to use Git?

 Well, there a few really good reasons...